Steps of PPAP during new development | Production part approval process

 4. DFMEA :

-A copy of the Design Failure Mode and Effect Analysis (DFMEA), if the supplier is responsible for the design also.
+A copy of the Design Failure Mode and Effect Analysis (DFMEA), if the supplier is responsible for the design.
 If the customer is responsible for designing the list of all critical or high-impact product characteristics should be shared with the supplier, so they can be addressed on the PFMEA and Control Plan.

 5. PROCESS FLOW DIAGRAM (PFD) :

 A copy of the Process Flow, indicating all steps and sequences in the production process, including incoming components.
-The organization shall have a process flow diagram in a specified format that clearly describes the production process steps & sequence
+The organization shall have a process flow diagram in a specified format that clearly describes the production process steps & sequence.

 6. PFMEA

 A copy of the Process Failure Mode and Effect Analysis (PFMEA).
 The PFMEA follows the Process Flow steps and indicates “what could go wrong” during the production and assembly of each component.
+It is a tool to identify and address failure modes in products and processes.

 7. Control Plan ( CP) :

 A copy of the Control Plan.
 The Control Plan follows the PFMEA steps and provides more details on how the “potential issues” are checked in the incoming quality, assembly process or during inspections of finished products.
+A control plan is the documented description of the system and processes required for controlling the manufacturing of the product.
+It is also a live document.

 8. Measurement System Analysis Studies (MSA):